jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _The Hanging by Jacques Callot.
 Created between 1632 and 1633 to show how regular people were treated by both "sides" during the war.
 Credit: [Wikipedia](https://en.wikipedia.org/wiki/Les_Grandes_Mis%C3%A8res_de_la_guerre)._

 The Thirty Years War was extremely brutal.
 One in five Europeans died from its pillaging, battles, and massacres.
 The carnage only stopped when both sides were exhausted.
-The worst part was when the horror ended, the people realized they were no better off, and their problem was all kings.
+The worst part was when the horror ended, the people realized they were no better off, and their problem was, in fact, being ruled by kings.
 That's why philosophers soon wrote an upgraded philosophy of Democracy.
-It wasn't long until ordinary people adopted it as their new ruling philosophy.
+It wasn't long until it clicked between ordinary people, who therefore adopted Democracy as their new ruling philosophy.
 As player gods, the people fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more uprisings afterward.

 The hatred between Catholics and Protestants should sound scarily similar.
 Today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
-Left and Right hate each other because can see or admit they're both behind the times in our modern age.
+Left and Right hate each other because neither can see or admit they're both behind the times in our modern age.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>